ralfano/GettingandCleaningDataCourseProject/README.md

 ## Instruction list

-1. open a command line prompt
+1. Open a command line prompt

-2. goto a preferred working directory
+2. Goto a preferred working directory

-3. clone the repository with the following command:
+3. Clone the repository with the following command:

 ```
 git clone https://github.com/ralfano/GettingandCleaningDataCourseProject.git
 ```

-4. change your working directory to .\GettingandCleaningDataCourseProject
+4. Change your working directory to .\GettingandCleaningDataCourseProject

-5. run the run_analysis.R script with the following command:
+5. Run the run_analysis.R script with the following command:

 ```
 Rscript run_analysis.R
 ```

+6. When the script terminates a file named "tidydataset.txt" with the final result must appear in the current working directory